bigsql/spock/README.md

 And finally on the subscriber node you can create the subscription which will start synchronization and replication process in the background:

-    SELECT pglogical.create_subscription(
+    SELECT spock.create_subscription(
         subscription_name := 'subscription1',
         provider_dsn := 'host=providerhost port=5432 dbname=db'
     );

-    SELECT pglogical.wait_for_subscription_sync_complete('subscription1');
+    SELECT spock.wait_for_subscription_sync_complete('subscription1');

 ### Creating subscriber nodes with base backups

-In addition to the SQL-level node and subscription creation, pglogical also supports creating a subscriber by cloning the provider with `pg_basebackup` and starting it up as a pglogical subscriber.
-This is done with the `pglogical_create_subscriber` tool; see the `--help` output.
+In addition to the SQL-level node and subscription creation, spock also supports creating a subscriber by cloning the provider with `pg_basebackup` and starting it up as a spock subscriber.
+This is done with the `spock_create_subscriber` tool; see the `--help` output.

-Unlike `pglogical.create_subscription`'s data sync options, this clone ignores replication sets and copies all tables on all databases.
+Unlike `spock.create_subscription`'s data sync options, this clone ignores replication sets and copies all tables on all databases.
 However, it's often much faster, especially over high-bandwidth links.